Fabiancipher/OOP_project/Workshop_2/README.md

 # Revisions❓
 Revisited the first workshop and corrected or added new information
 # Diagrams📊
-Added UML diagrams that explain how the application will work
+Added UML class and sequence diagrams that explain how the application will work
 # Concept Implementation📖
 How the different OOP concepts are implemented in this application
 # Code Placeholders💡